byonicku/plagiarism-checker/README.md

     > pip install pyunpack

 # How to compile
 Just click compile on your favorite IDE.
-(ONLY AVAILABLE FOR WINDOWS)

 # How to use
 * Open plagiarism-checker.exe / Compile plagiarism-checker.py